networknt/light-doc/content/tutorial/generator/codegen-maven.md

   }
   ```

-- Run maven install to build the project and the maven build will trigger the light-codegen to generate the initial service into the service module
+- Run maven install to build the project, and the maven build will trigger the light-codegen to generate the initial service into the service module

    ```
       cd ~/networknt/light-example-4j/rest/perstore-with-codegen